 If you find yourself spiritually lax, examine how well you are supporting God’s Work.
 Are you diligently praying for those at Headquarters and the ministry?
 Are you as generous with your offerings as you can be?
 Are you enthusiastically supporting fundraising efforts?

 God promises if you generously give to His Work, He will generously give you blessings (II Cor.
 9:6-7).
-If you want to supercharge your conversation, diligently support God’s Work with all your might (Ecc.
+If you want to supercharge your conversion, diligently support God’s Work with all your might (Ecc.
 9:10).

 After you have examined all these areas, you will undoubtedly see some in which you can improve.
 God will correct you when you need it.
 He will do this by bringing things to your mind during or after prayer, Bible study, or meditation.
 God’s ministry has also been tasked to wisely and lovingly correct you when needed, and occasionally fellow Christians may bring things to your attention by being their brother’s keeper.